mwongeraE/Net-Blog/content/posts/Javascript/intro/index.md

 slug: "/posts/express-js-intro/"
 categories: ["Javascript"]
 tags: ["Express JS", "Graphql", PostgreSQL]
 description: "GraphQL is a middleware that allows the user to have one endpoint to handle most requests on your express server.
-The benefits of using this: "
+There are many benefits of using this. "
 ---
+To sart here are some advantages of using graphql:

 - Avoids having to create many routes to handle everything
 - Avoids over-fetching and under-fetching data
 - This works concurrently with API routes so the server can still be RESTful

----

 **Install devDependencies**

 `npm init -y`

 `npm install @babel/core @babel/node @babel/preset-env nodemon --save-dev`

----

 **Setting Up the Express server**